conorcarrion/multinational-retail-data-centralisation/README.md

 ## Milestone 2

 I created 3 python files for 3 classes of components of my pipeline.
 A data extractor, a data connector and a data cleaner.
 I started writing methods for each.
 I began by writing a method to load my database credentials from a yaml file.
 Then I created a method to instantiate my SQLAlchemy engine with the credentials from the previous method.

+*read_db_creds later renamed load_yaml as used for different tasks.
+Credentials added as an argument for init_db_engine allowing multiple engines from different credentials.

 ```
     def read_db_creds():